ARTICLE I - NAME

 Section 4.
 Applications for Senior membership must be signed by applicant in person.
 Junior applications may be signed by their natural or legal guardian or sponsoring Auxiliary member.

 Section 5.
 Eligibility does not constitute acceptability.
 Persons seeking membership in this Unit shall fill out the proper application form and have same fully completed and certified by the proper signatures.
-Upon receipt of this application, dues and any required initiation fees, applicant’s name, and qualifications shall be presented to the Unit at a regular meeting.
+Upon receipt of this application, dues and any required initiation fees, applicant's name, and qualifications shall be presented to the Unit at a regular meeting.
 Election to membership shall be by two-thirds vote of those present and voting.
-Voting shall be via voce.
+Voting may be viva voce or by ballot.

 Section 7.
 Any member in good standing in a Unit shall be entitled to transfer to another Unit.
 A member in good standing wishing to transfer must present her current membership card to the new Unit.
 Upon acceptance of the transfer application and vote of the new Unit, the Unit Secretary will complete certification of transfer.
 The member shall then be entitled to active membership in the new Unit.
 No dues shall be transferred.